hyperspy/hyperspy/doc/user_guide/model/fitting_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To fit the model to all the elements of a multidimensional dataset, use :py:meth:`~.model.BaseModel.multifit`:
+To fit the model to all the elements of a multidimensional dataset, use :meth:`~.model.BaseModel.multifit`:

 .. code-block:: python

     >>> m.multifit() # warning: this can be a lengthy process on large datasets

-:py:meth:`~.model.BaseModel.multifit` fits the model at the first position, stores the result of the fit internally and move to the next position until reaching the end of the dataset.
+:meth:`~.model.BaseModel.multifit` fits the model at the first position, stores the result of the fit internally and move to the next position until reaching the end of the dataset.